Connor1996/Pokemon/README.md

 ## Change Log

-2016/11/24	First edition with basic data structure
+To be finished....

-Just list Critical updates.
+Just list critical updates.

 See more in **log.md** in the root directory